"The creation of a thousand forests is in one acorn."

 Control disguised as nurturing: Strong ideas about how things should grow.
 True fertility trusts the life force and steps back.

-Giving to get: Keeping track of what you've given and what you're owed.
-True fertility gives freely because life needs it.
+Giving to get: Keeping track of what we've given and what we're owed.
+True fertility gives freely from the source of life.

-Living through others: Investing in others' growth as a substitute for your own.
+Living through others: Investing in others' growth as substitute for our own.
 True fertility begins with self-cultivation.

 Cultivating Fertility

-You cannot give what you don't have.
-Invest in your health, learning, and development.
-Don't deplete yourself in service to others.
-Allow yourself periods of rest and regeneration.
+We cannot give what we don't have.
+Invest in our health, learning, development.
+Don't deplete ourselves serving others.
+Allow ourselves periods of rest and regeneration.

 Prepare the Ground

-Fertility is often about preparation more than action.
+Fertility is often preparation more than action.
 Create environments for growth.
 Remove obstacles that prevent flourishing.
-Provide resources before they're desperately needed.
+Provide resources before they're needed.

 Provide Without Controlling